DavidsonGroup/longhaul/README.md

 ```

 ##### Domain Mapping Deduplication: blessy.domainDeduplication()
 While the previous function allows for finding coordinate overlaps between domains and transcripts, non-exact matches that incorrectly assigns a domain to a transcript can happen.
 In the figure below, given a hypothetical transcript A, only domain 1 to domain 4 (D1-D4) should be considered correct matches for transcript A. For D5, we observe a non-consecutive exon match.
 The first D6 block does not align to an exon and while both blocks aligns with consecutive exons, the second block of D7 exhibited a gap to the left-hand side.
 Similarly, first block alignment of D8 showed overflown.
-We thus aim to remove D5 to D8 from this hypothetical domain-transcript mapping.
+The blessy.domainDeduplication function thus aim to remove D5 to D8 from this hypothetical domain-transcript mapping, using the 'exonStarts', 'exonEnds', 'blockStarts', 'blockEnds' columns.

 ![The Concept of Domain Deduplication](figures/domainDedup_concept.png)